+Research in Temperate and High Latitude coastal areas indicates that the availability and cycling of nitrogen is likely to be the major control on primary productivity and carbon cycling in these areas.
 Moreover, it appears that denitrification (the reduction of fixed nitrogen to N2) overwhelms nitrogen fixation by cyanobacteria in Northern Latitude waters and sediments.
 In these areas, there does not appear to be paucity of iron (Fe) to limit nitrogen fixation, but nitrogenase activity may be inhibited by the elevated concentrations of ammonia (NH3) that occur in Arctic waters following phytoplankton blooms.
-Since little is known about the rates of nitrogen fixation, primary productivity, and bacterial respiration in cold water areas, this notice calls for applications to help understand the molecular to global scale links and feedback mechanisms between solar irradiance, marine microbiology, coastal nitrogen and carbon cycles, primary productivity, and remotely-sensed ocean color data in the low-temperature waters off Alaska and the Pacific Northwest.
+Since little is known about the rates of nitrogen fixation, primary productivity, and bacterial respiration in cold water areas, this notice calls for applications to help understand the molecular to global scale links and feedback mechanisms between solar irradiance, marine microbiology, coastal nitrogen and carbon cycles, primary productivity, and remotely-sensed ocean color data in the lowtemperature waters, such as those off Alaska and the Pacific Northwest.

-Although it is anticipated that most of the research performed will be laboratory-based, if field studies are necessary, they should be conducted in the coastal waters off the North Slope of Alaska and Pacific Northwest; or, in the estuarine and shelf waters of the Mississippi River and Gulf of Mexico; Savannah River and South Atlantic Bight; or Chesapeake Bay and Mid-Atlantic Bight.
+Although it is anticipated that most of the research performed will be laboratorybased, if field studies are necessary, they should be conducted in the coastal waters, including those off the North Slope of Alaska and Pacific Northwest; or, in the estuarine and shelf waters of the Mississippi River and Gulf of Mexico; Savannah River and South Atlantic Bight; or Chesapeake Bay and Mid-Atlantic Bight.
 Applications that are solely concerned with the taxonomic characterization or distributions of bacteria, or the identification of new biochemicals or enzymes from marine organisms, are excluded from consideration within this notice.